 Name and Describe Your Table

 Give your table a name and optionally add a description.
-When you’re ready, click Create Table.
+Click Create Table.

 Confirmation of Table Creation